 Your UI is coming out of the wrong program

 With all of the different enhanced unemployment programs available for the unemployed Americans states have worked hard to make sure each claim gets in the right “bucket.”
 Sometimes, due to lack of information, incorrect interpretation of rules, inaccurate information, or simply error – and individual’s claim ends up in the wrong program – i.e., receive regular UI but was not a full-time employee and should have been in the PUA claim bucket.

 You committed fraud

-Individuals found to have committed fraud are responsible for paying back the overpayment with interest and a penalty.
+Claimants found to have committed fraud (unintentional or not) by their state’s unemployment agency are responsible for paying back the unemployment benefits overpayment with interest and a penalty.

 Unemployment fraud usually occurs when an individual lies or misrepresents themselves on their application.
 Other common fraudulent actions include neglecting to report money earned while also receiving benefits or not reporting a refusal to work.